themesberg/flowbite/content/components/modal.md

 nextLink: components/navbar
 ---

+The modal component is an interactive element that you can use to show user dialogs using data attributes

 ## Default example

 In order to create a modal with Tailwind CSS you only have to add `data-modal-toggle="modalId"` data attribute where `modalId` is the id of the modal that you are targeting.

 Make sure that you also have `aria-hidden="true"` applied as an attribute when the modal is hidden by default so that Flowbite can check whether the modal is being shown or not.

 If you forget to apply the attribute, the Flowbite JavaScript will still set it up for you as a fallback.

 {{< example >}}
 <!-- Modal toggle -->